nikhilr2907/SeqGAN/README.md

 ## Model Architecture

 ### Generator
-- LSTM-based recurrent neural network
+- LSTM-based recurrent neural network with Gaussian output
-- Generates sequences token-by-token
+- Outputs mean and log-variance for each timestep
-- Uses teacher forcing during pretraining
+- Uses reparameterization trick for gradient flow
-- Free-running generation during adversarial training
+- Proper policy gradients with REINFORCE algorithm

 ### Discriminator
 - CNN-based architecture with highway networks